Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Debiasing and kernel smoothing

 \subsection{Estimator}

-Our estimator, the kernel debiased sum-of-squared (KD-SoS) spectral clustering, is motivated by \cite{lei2020bias}, where we adopt using the de-biased sum of squared adjacency matrices to handle heterophilic networks.
-We describe our method using the box kernel for simplicity, but the method and theory can be extended to any kernels that are bounded, continuous, symmetric, non-negative and integrate to 1.
-The estimation procedure consists of two phases: individual time point smoothing and temporal aligning.
+Our estimator, the kernel debiased sum-of-squared (KD-SoS) spectral clustering, is motivated by \cite{lei2020bias}, where we adopt the debiased sum of squared adjacency matrices to handle heterophilic networks.
+We describe our method using the box kernel for simplicity, but the method and theory can be extended to any kernels that are bounded, continuous, symmetric, non-negative, and integrate to 1.
+The estimation procedure consists of two phases: estimating the communities for each time $t$ by smoothing across time, and aligning the communities across time.

 Provided a bandwidth $r \in [0,1]$ and a number of communities $K$, our estimator applies the following procedure for any $t \in \mathcal{T}$.
-First, compute the de-biased sum of squared adjacency matrices, where the summation is over all networks within a bandwidth $r$,
+First, compute the debiased sum of squared adjacency matrices, where the summation is over all networks within a bandwidth $r$,

 and $D^{(t)} \in \mathbb{R}^{n\times n}$ is the (random) diagonal matrix encoding the degrees of the $n$ nodes, i.e.,